stjude-rust-labs/planetary/README.md

 The installation of Planetary will also create a Kubernetes namespace named `planetary-tasks` for managing resources relating to executing TES tasks.

-### Installing `diesel`

-[`diesel`](https://diesel.rs) is a ORM used by Planetary for storing and retrieving data from PostgreSQL.

-It has commands for setting up a database and performing migrations.

-To install `diesel`, please consult the [installation instructions](https://diesel.rs/guides/getting-started#installing-diesel-cli) for your operating system.

 ## 🏗️ Building Planetary

 ### Building the Container Images